 Turtle-neck Double Dickey

 If you already have a hat don't forget about keeping your and your baby's neck worm.
 The Turtleneck Double Dickey by MaM is a great option when you already have a had for you little but you wan to protect the space between you.

 Socks are definitely needed in cold temperatures, made of warm, organic materials (for example Wool).
 Wearing shoes should be avoided as much as possible during the first year of a baby’s life to allow for natural foot development.
 The best choice are the soft babywearing booties.

 - Keep your baby’s airways clear: your baby’s face should be always uncovered.

 - You should always be able to see your baby’s face at simply glancing down.

-- Always use a hat, mittens and shoes.
+- Always use a hat (mittens and booties as an option).
 Head, hands and legs need additional layer of clothing as they are not covered by wrap or carrier.

 - Keep in mind that a wrap or carrier is an additional layer of fabric on the baby and caregiver is also the source of heat.
 Do not overheat the baby.

 - Avoid slippery surfaces and choose appropriate shoes for winter walks to avoid falling down.